quantum-pulse/pconf/README.md

+# Omnipiler
-# python compiler vim plugin
+## a vim compiler plugin

 ![](img/matrix.jpg)

-this is a vim plugin that allows to compile small projects.
+this is a vim plugin that allows to compile small projects with the main stream languages.

-## Dependencies
+### Dependencies
 * valgrind
 * gdb
 * the following vim plugins:
 	* that's a bad joke. you can configure your vim the way you want to of course.
 	* find included my vimrc (as an example) to check my key bindings nothing new to vim users

-## Reconizes
+### Reconizes
 * c
 * c++
 * python